SCgeeker/SCgeeker.github.io/construction/item-1.md

 - Always run `jekyll serve` in `command line` when test personal blog/websit locally out of Rstudio.

 ## Initialize local repository
-- Clone or download a [jekyll theme](http://jekyllthemes.org/) you like
+- Clone or download a [jekyll theme](http://jekyllthemes.org/) you like.
-- Build folder `_source`.
-Gather .Rmd files in this folder.
+- Build folder `_source` for .Rmd files.
 - Install R packages as following steps(from [Brendan Rocks' blog](https://brendanrocks.com/blogging-with-rmarkdown-knitr-jekyll/)):

         install.packages(c("knitr", "servr", "devtools"))     # To process .Rmd files
         devtools::install_github("hadley/lubridate")         # brocks reqs dev version
         devtools::install_github("brendan-r/brocks")         # My lazy wrapper funs

+- Build a R project for the website in Rstudio.
+Such as `scchencom.Rproj`.
+- Open R project and fire the post as following stets:

+        library(brocks)
+        new_post("My first blog post!")

+- Check the website at localhost:4000.
+Run this command `jekyll serve` in the directory of the website.

+## Publish the website on github
--
+- Register a Github account.
+- Build a github repo in the name `my_github_account.github.io`.
+- Clone the github repo to your local repo.
+- Commit everything in your local repo.
+- Pull and check `my_github_account.github.io` in the web borwser.
+- If you need a customized domain for your website, visit a DNS service you prefer and check this [github help page](https://help.github.com/articles/quick-start-setting-up-a-custom-domain/).